-Where the Work-From-Home Revolution Can Allow Americans to Have Fewer Vehicles
+Where the Work-From-Home Trend Can Allow Americans to Have Fewer Vehicles

 The coronavirus pandemic has upended Americans’ relationships with their commutes — and their vehicles.
 Businesses surveyed in May said they expect the number of work-from-home days for full-time employees to more than triple after the crisis.

 With many Americans struggling to make ends meet, and households likely to need fewer vehicles to get to work, downsizing could be a source of budgetary relief.
-LendingTree researchers looked at the percentage of households with multiple vehicles to find out how the work-from-home revolution could alter future commutes.
+LendingTree researchers used the latest Census Bureau data on the percentage of households with multiple vehicles to find out how the work-from-home trend could alter future commutes.

 Here’s what we found.

 - Oxnard, Calif., has the highest percentage of multi-vehicle households in the 100 largest U.S. metros.
 According to LendingTree’s analysis of Census Bureau data, 70.2% of households here have at least two vehicles — 31.7% have three or more vehicles.

 - Riverside, Calif., finishes just shy of Oxnard, with 69.5% of households here owning two or more vehicles.
 Riverside is about a two-hour drive east of Oxnard.

 - San Jose takes third in our ranking, completing a top-three sweep for California.
 We calculate 67.9% of households here own at least two cars.